adamszabunio/ShakeShakeShake/README.md

 4. retroactive_day.py
 - Due to a failure of the EC2 instance, this script can pass any number of days as an argument to retroactively pull missing days

-Database scripts:
 ------

+## Database scripts:

 1. daily_rds.py
 - Connects to the most recent s3 file using boto.
 It then uses pyscopg2 to update the RDS table with the s3 file's data.

-Flask scripts:
 ------

+## Flask app scripts:

 1. flasksql.py
-- Uses sqlalchemy to query an RDS table and pandas to create dataframes. matplotlib uses the dataframes to create graphs.
-The dataframes are stored as html and along with the graphs are uploaded to a website using a flask webserver.
+- Uses sqlalchemy to query an RDS table and pandas to create dataframes and store them as html.
+Graphs are created from these dataframes with the matplotlib library and stored in a public s3 bucket.
+The html version of the dataframes and the graphs are uploaded to a website using a flask webserver.

-Room for improvement
 ----

+## Room for improvement (Version 2.0)

+1. At the moment, using a script to determine the max/min latitude and longitude (rectangular) coordinates per state.
+  - Dictionaries of state/city/country polygon coordinates could be created and used to query more precise boundaries.

+2. Currently the first cron job is schedulded to run at 00:05:00 UTC.
+A subsequent cron job runs five minutes later, but relies on the proper execution of the first cron job to produce accurate results.
+  - A Directed Acyclic Graph scheduling technology, such as Airflow, could be used in place of cron.
+  - Error messages could be put in place to send alerts via email.

+3. flasksql.py could be abstracted into a set of functions stored in another python module
+  - these functions could be generalized to preform queries and computations based on a set of coordinates (e.g. states or cities).